priyankmalviya/polling_prediction/README.md

 Finally once we had all the models trained, our goal was to predict class of each image by taking a poll of each of the trained model on each image and see the change in result.

+## Dataset
+Our dataset was downloaded using the same downloader script as referred above.
+The data consisted of 20 different classes with 50 images per class.

+For training the models 35 images were used while rest 15 images were used for testing.

 ## Getting Started